 In a similar manner, however, a jet concept has emerged that seems, arguably, to be like her porridge: in the middle of the jet travel realm - not completely commercial, not completely private.
-Called semi-private air travel, it is gaining in popularity.
+Called semi-private or shared-private air travel, it is gaining in popularity.

 We know why: on one end, private jets - aircraft offering time-saving, privacy, quiet, anonymity, exclusivity - all at elevated pricing.
 Private jets typically range from smaller four-person aircraft to slightly larger 20-passenger planes; the cost ranges between $3,000 and $5,000 per flying hour to charter a 4-to-6-passenger private jet.
 Prices rise from there, to over $20,000 an hour for large aircraft.

 Who would pay this price?
 Many who prefer reduced crowds and reduced hassle on the ground.
 Also, flying out of smaller, private terminals provide quiet lounges, faster security checks , and often, concierges.
 Best of all, the passenger may typically arrive just 30 minutes before a flight, go through a streamlined security process and get straight on the plane.